 Justices of the Peace (JPs) have been a part of QCAT since a trial was implemented in Brisbane, Ipswich, Maroochydore, Southport and Townsville in June 2013.

 A panel of two JPs, one of whom must be legally qualified, constitute the tribunal to resolve some minor civil disputes (MCDs) valued up to $5,000, including:

 JPs have brought a wealth of knowledge and experience to resolve these MCDs.
-The initiative recognises the significant voluntary contribution of JPs in Queensland.
-It aims to provide access to swift and fair justice by reducing time and costs associated with MCDs and allowing QCAT adjudicators, and magistrates to focus on complex matters.
+The initiative recognises the significant voluntary contribution of JPs in Queensland and provides access to swift and fair justice by reducing costs associated with MCDs and allowing QCAT adjudicators, and magistrates to focus on more complex matters.

 Ongoing research shows user satisfaction for MCDs heard by a JP panel is comparable to overall user satisfaction in the MCD jurisdiction.

-- Since 2013, QCAT JPs have heard over 11,300 matters across five sites.
+- Since 2013, QCAT JPs have heard over 12,600 matters across five sites

 Expressions of interest

-To register your interest in future opportunities please email QCAT.JPTraining@justice.qld.gov.au.
+To register your interest please email QCAT.JPTraining@justice.qld.gov.au.